zednotdead/dotfiles/README.md

 # My dotfiles

+## Dependencies

+Everything else will be installed automatically, but you need `zsh` and `make`.

+## Installation

-To install them, run:
+To install the dotfiles, run:
 ```bash
 $ make install
 ```

-To uninstall them, run:
+To uninstall the dotfiles, run:

 ```bash
 $ make clean